-Jessica travels to speak about literary nonfiction; spiritual friendship; the intersection of spirituality, creativity and mental illness; religion and horror films; women in the Catholic church; and building creative communities.
+Jessica travels to speak about religion and the arts; literary nonfiction; spiritual friendship; the intersection of spirituality, creativity and mental illness; religion and horror films; women in the Catholic church; and building creative communities.
 Click here to book Jessica.

 4/12-14/2018: Festival of Faith and Writing, Grand Rapids

 Panelist.
 With authors DL Mayfield, Liz Lenz, Karen Gonzalez, Christiana Peterson, Rachel Marie Stone, Marlena Proper Graves, and others.

 2/23/18: Tales of Loss and Longing, Chicago

 An evening of music and storytelling with The Stapletons and Love & Salt authors Jessica Mesman Griffith and Amy Andrews.
 7 pm until, with a reception hosted by iconographer Joe Malham.